-The annual summer academies are significant exchange forums which bring together multipliers, experts, trainers and other players involved in adult education.
-The topics of these regional events include, for example, methods of adult education, networking, lobbying or the international education agenda for after 2015.
+Regional cooperation plays an important role in Central Asia and the exchange between adult education providers and various stakeholders from different countries is an important part of the work of DVV International in the region.
+The annual Central Asian forums on adult education are significant exchange platforms which bring together multipliers, experts, trainers and other players involved in adult education.
+The topics of these regional events include, for example, methods and thematic priorities of adult education, networking, lobbying, the international education agenda or the SDGs.

 In all three countries of the region, DVV International supports measures to promote employment, to peacefully deal with cross-border conflicts and to improve the educational opportunities for marginalised groups such as prison inmates, people with disabilities, women and young people from rural areas, returned migrant workers, etc. DVV International also supports the establishment and strategic development of learning centres and the professionalisation of educational and management staff.

 Another pillar of the regional working approach is to support cooperation between national adult education associations and civil society education coalitions from Central Asia and the Asia South Pacific Association for Basic and Adult Education (ASPBAE) as well as cooperation with the UNESCO Cluster for Central Asia in Almaty.